mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     ```
 3. Run `terraform plan -generate-config-out=flex_cluster.tf`.
 This should generate a `flex_cluster.tf` file with your Flex cluster in it.
 4. Run `terraform apply`.
 You should see the resource(s) imported: `Apply complete!
 Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
+5. Remove the "default" fields.
+Many fields of this resource are optional.
+Look for fields with a `null` or `0` value.
-5. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
+6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
 All fields in the generated configuration have static values.
 Look in your previous configuration for:
    - variables, for example: `var.project_id`
    - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
-6. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
+7. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
-7. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
+8. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
-8. Replace your existing clusters with the ones from `flex_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
+9. Replace your existing clusters with the ones from `flex_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
 Without this step, Terraform creates a plan to delete your existing cluster.
-9. Remove the import block created in step 2.
+10. Remove the import block created in step 2.
-10. Re-run `terraform apply` to ensure you have no planned changes: `No changes.
+11. Re-run `terraform plan` to ensure you have no planned changes: `No changes.
 Your infrastructure matches the configuration.`

 ## From Serverless to Dedicated
+**Please note your Serverless instance will need to migrate to Decidated if it meets the following requirements:**
+- \>= 5GB of data
+- needs privatelink or continuous backup
+- \> 500 ops/sec consistently.

 You cannot migrate from Serverless to Dedicated using the Terraform provider.

-**Note:** We recommend waiting until January 2025 for a UI-based migration tool.

 ### Pre-Autoconversion Migration Procedure

+**NOTE:** We recommend waiting until March 2025 or later for Serverless instances to autoconvert.

+In early 2025, a UI-based migration tool will be released to assist you in migrating your workload prior to the autoconversion.

-To migrate from Serverless to Dedicated prior to January 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)
+To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

 ### Post-Autoconversion Migration Procedure
 Given your Serverless Instance doesn't fit the constraints of a Flex cluster, it will automatically convert in March 2025 into a Dedicated cluster in Atlas, retaining all data.